Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

-As aforementioned, the method available in the literature \cite{erdos2014gap} to prove the decay of correlations for the 1D log-gas supposes one to control random walks in random environments, which can be quite technical.
+As mentioned above, the strategy of \cite{erdos2014gap} requires one to control random walks in random environments, which can be quite technical.
 The gamble of the present paper is to develop a method relying \emph{only on integration by parts} to treat the long-range Riesz gas with $s\in (0,1)$.
-We will first consider as a landmark the hypersingular case $s>1$ and work with a known distortion argument, used for instance in \cite{helffer1998remarks} or in older techniques to study the decay of eigenfunctions of Schrödinger operators \cite{Combes1973AsymptoticBO}.
+We will first consider as a landmark the hypersingular case $s>1$ and work with a known distortion argument, used for instance in \cite{helffer1998remarks} or in older techniques to get the decay of eigenfunctions of Schrödinger operators \cite{Combes1973AsymptoticBO}.
 We will then adapt the method to the long-range case using substantial new inputs including discrete elliptic regularity estimates.
-Let us emphasize that as it stands, our method cannot be applied to the logarithmic case since it requires to have nearest-neighbor gaps \emph{all} bounded from above by a large $N$-dependent constant much smaller than $N$, with overwhelming probability.
-Note that this was also one of the crucial difficulty in \cite{erdos2014gap} preventing a simple implementation of the techniques of Caffarelli, Chan and Vasseur \cite{caffarelli2011regularity}.
+Let us emphasize that as it stands, our method cannot be applied to the logarithmic case since it requires to have nearest-neighbor gaps \emph{all} bounded by a large $N$-dependent constant $O(N^\ve)$, with overwhelming probability.
+Note that this was also one of the crucial difficulties in \cite{erdos2014gap} preventing a simple implementation of the techniques of Caffarelli, Chan and Vasseur \cite{caffarelli2011regularity}.